duyhuynhdev/blog/content/posts/2020-03-07---Scrum-overview.md

 tags:
   - "Scrum"
   - "Vietnamese"
-description: "This post is vietnamese post which shows an overview of scrum - management framework.
-It shows you a general knowledge about scrum such as: What is scrum? what's it uses for? and how can we use it?"
+description: "This post is a vietnamese post which gives an overview of scrum - management framework.
+It'll show you a general knowledge about scrum such as: What is scrum? what's it uses for? and how can we use it?"

 socialImage: "/media/scrum-overview/scrum.png"
 ---